 Records, Cybersecurity and Data Protection: Supplier shall keep appropriate records in respect of the Deliverables for no less than: five (5) years for non-financial information; or seven (7) years for financial information.
-Supplier shall implement commercially reasonable, risk-based administrative, physical and technical safeguards to protect the confidentiality, integrity, and availability of any Buyer data, communications, records, confidential information, and personal information (“Buyer Data”) and/or Buyer hardware, software, media and networking systems (“Buyer Systems”) to which Supplier has authorized access, as well as the security of Supplier’s own hardware, software, media and network systems (“Supplier Systems”) used to facilitate communications, provide services to or otherwise conduct business with Buyer.
-Supplier shall ensure that all such safeguards are no less rigorous than accepted industry practices, such as relevant information security management standards published by the International Organization for Standardization (e.g., the ISO/IEC 27000 series), the National Institute of Standards and Technology (e.g., the NIST Cybersecurity Framework and Special Publications) or other industry standards for information security, and comply with all applicable data protection and privacy laws.
+Supplier shall implement commercially reasonable, risk-based administrative, physical and technical safeguards to protect the confidentiality, integrity, and availability of any Buyer data, communications, records, Confidential Information, and personal information (“Buyer Data”) and/or Buyer hardware, software, media and networking systems (“Buyer Systems”) to which Supplier has authorized access, as well as the security of Supplier’s own hardware, software, media and network systems (“Supplier Systems”) used to facilitate communications, provide services to or otherwise conduct business with Buyer.
+Supplier shall ensure that all such safeguards are no less rigorous than accepted industry practices, such as relevant information security management standards published by the International Organization for Standardization (e.g., the ISO/IEC 27000 series, ISO/IEC 27001 and ISO/IEC 22301), the National Institute of Standards and Technology (e.g., the NIST Cybersecurity Framework and Special Publications) or other industry standards for information security, and comply with all applicable data protection and privacy laws.
 Supplier shall notify Buyer promptly, and in no event later than forty eight (48) hours, after discovering any breach of security leading to the accidental or unlawful access, destruction, loss, alteration, or unauthorized disclosure of Buyer Data and/or Buyer Systems (“Security Breach”).
 Supplier will take immediate steps, at its sole expense, to investigate, remedy, and mitigate the Security Breach, and shall collaborate and cooperate in good faith with Buyer so that Buyer may take any action or other steps that it reasonably determines to be necessary or appropriate in light of the Security Breach.
 Supplier shall not make any third-party disclosures about the Security Breach without Buyer’s prior consent.
 Supplier shall immediately notify Buyer of any regulatory notice of inquiry, investigation or similar action received by Supplier as a result of a Security Breach, and shall assist and cooperate in good faith with Buyer in responding to and otherwise complying with any such action.
-Supplier represents and warrants that Supplier shall comply with all applicable Data Protection Legislation, privacy laws, regulations, and directives applicable to the Deliverables provided pursuant to this PO.
+Supplier represents and warrants that Supplier shall comply with all applicable Data Protection Legislation, privacy laws, data laws, artificial intelligence (“AI”), cybersecurity regulations, and directives applicable to the Deliverables provided pursuant to this PO.
 If Supplier is Processing data on behalf of Jabil (including its Affiliates), pursuant to this PO, then Supplier represents and warrants that Supplier shall comply with all obligations and covenants set forth in Jabil’s Data Protection Agreement available at: www.jabil.com/about-us/supplier.html, or any other vendor data protection agreement provided by Jabil or any of its Affiliates.
 “Processing” means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
 Supplier shall indemnify, hold harmless and defend Buyer (including its affiliates) from any claims and other actions, and reimburse Buyer for all losses, expenses, and costs reasonably incurred by Buyer as a result of a Security Breach originating from a Supplier System, a breach of data protection obligations or any other breach by Supplier of this Section.
+Supplier shall not enter any Buyer’s Data to any type of AI tools or use Buyer’s Data to train, retrain, or improve or otherwise develop any AI models without Buyer’s explicit prior written consent.